Zk2u/cynosure/benches/README.md

 - Change data sizes in vector tests
 - Adjust the number of waiters in mutex tests
-- Modify the stack capacity of SmolQueue
+- Modify the stack capacity of Queue

 After changing parameters, run the benchmarks again to see the impact on performance.